GeorgeNance/GeorgeNance/README.md

 *Quote of the hour:*
-> ### Make a guess, double the number, and then move to the next larger unit of time.
-This rule scales tasks in a very interesting way: a one-minute task explodes by a factor of 120 to take two hours.
-A one-hour job explodes by "only" a factor 48 to take two days, while a one-day job grows by a factor of 14 to take two weeks.
+> ### Because of optimism, we usually expect the number of bugs to be smaller than it turns out to be.
+Therefore testing is usually the most mis-scheduled part of programming.
 >
-> ~ *Poul-Henning Kamp*
+> ~ *Fred Brooks*

 ---
 ## 🏎 Quick Facts